 After talking to Asher I have learned a lot about coffee, the processes it goes through and how this affects the bean quality.
 It is exciting to think that by choosing our own bean and roasting it at home we can further customise our cup of coffee exactly to our specific tastes and get a better quality product while we are at it!

 Special thanks to Asher for joining me on the show.
-Enjoy the episode!
+Enjoy the episode and don’t miss part 2 of this interview on how to brew the best tasting coffee including cold brew!

 Highlights of what we talk about during the interview: